malkhamis-panw/gaia/doc/documentation.md

 List of tags that describe this namespace.
-All organizational tags are automatically passed to policeable objects (e.g., processing units, external networks, Defenders) during their creation.
+All organizational tags are automatically passed to policeable objects (e.g., processing units, external networks, enforcers) during their creation.

 ##### `protected`